-When a user becomes an admin user, they are able to access all classes within the school and grade level they are given permissions for.
-Admin users aren't considered teachers or co-teachers on classes; but they have all of the same capabilities.
+When a user becomes an admin user, they are able to see all classes in the school and grade level they are given permissions to access.
+Admin users aren't considered teachers or co-teachers on classes, but they have all of the same capabilities.

 Here are instructions for adding admin users.
 This can only be done from the main administrator account.

 Do you have resources, such as articles, websites, or schedules that you'd like to distribute to students?

 ➡️ Use the Bookshelf:

 Sharing resources through the bookshelf is like adding something to the student's personal library.
 It will be visible on their bookshelf for easy access at any time.
 Family accounts also have access to students' bookshelves.